 - Personal touches will set you apart

 Little things can matter as customers are making the decision on which school is right for their child(ren).
-If the customer expresses an interest in your arts program during the school tour, are you having the art teacher conduct a follow up call after the tour?
+If the customer expresses an interest in your arts program during the school tour, are you having the art teacher conduct a follow-up call after the tour?
 Are you sending thank you notes to people who attended your open house?
 Little things like this can often tip the scales towards your school and they generally don’t cost any money.
-It just takes a little bit extra work.
+It just takes a little bit of extra work.

 Having a good marketing program is critical as more and more schools are competing for students.
 This no longer can be something that you just think about during Catholic Schools Week / School Choice Week or during the winter months.
 This needs to be part of your DNA and a developed strength of your school.
-Hopefully these simple student enrollment tips will attract more students to your school.
+Hopefully, these simple student enrollment tips will attract more students to your school.